 Drive, starring Ryan Gosling as a character whom is never given a name other than Driver and is more or less human most of the time, but seems able to just turn off all emotions at will for the purposes of kicking ass.
 Your mileage may vary about how well that qualifies him for this trope, but when he dons his human-like rubber stunt driving mask and practically stares someone into drowning himself in the ocean, this trope is in full swing.

-Disney's Enchanted features, of all things, the dragon version of the Uncanny Valley, with a villainess whose face is just a little strangely... well, animated.
+Disney's Enchanted features the dragon version of the Uncanny Valley, with a villainess whose face is just a little strangely... well, animated.

 The effects used to make Mr. Fantastic (as played by Ioan Gruffud) stretch in both Fantastic Four films are almost cartoonish, but can appear quite unsettling, even though they are sometimes played for laughs.
 It's just nowhere as effective as in the comics.
 It's also hard to accept The Thing as an actual being, and the uncanny valley creeps in when everyone treats him as a horribly mutated Ben Grimm, when it feels more like Michael Chiklis trapped in an uncomfortable costume.
 A more creepy example of Uncanny Valley in the films would be Doctor Doom in the early stages of his transformation, particularly the scar that has been "stitched" with metal staples, showing metallic tissue underneath.